Wednesday, March 05, 2025

 Butterfly Jam, Kantemir Balagov (Riley Keough and Barry Keoghan) (Bigelov's first English-language film)

-Calle Malaga, Maryam Touzani (Carmen Maura) (post-production)
+Calle Malaga, Maryam Touzani (remember The Blue Caftan) (Carmen Maura) (post-production)

 Eleanor The Great, Scarlett Johansson (debut film) (June Squibb)